 The butterfly bush Buddleia (sometimes spelled “Beddleja”) also called the “summer lilac” is a very lovely bush, and many gardeners love it because of its colorful flowers, sweet smell and ability to attract bees, butterflies, and other pollinators.

 This rugged shrub is hardy throughout North America, and that is both a curse and a blessing.
 Because it is so very vigorous, this popular landscaping plant is also considered invasive in many states.
 There some non-invasive Buddleia hybrids available.
 Here are a few of our favorites:

 - Lo & Behold ‘Blue Chip Jr.’ Butterfly Bush

 - Sangria Red – Buddleia x Miss Molly Butterfly Bush

-In this article, we will explore the pros and cons of planting and keeping the butterfly bush.
+In this article, we will explore the pros and cons of planting and keeping the purple butterfly bush.
 We will also provide information on selection, care, and control of this attractive plant.
 Read on to learn more.

 Attributes Of The Butterfly Bush (Buddleia davidii)

 According to garden expert Mr. Monty Don, the South American native Buddleia was introduced to the UK in 1774.

 Buddleia davidii is a beautiful, fast-growing semi-evergreen, perennial shrub usually stands between six and ten foot tall high.
 It has a spread of up to ten feet and an open, arching shape.

 The young stems of the plant are somewhat furry, and leaves of some cultivars have an attractive, velvety texture.